-Adolf Hitler was born in Braunau am Inn in, Austria on 20 April, 1889.
-Adi, as he was called as a child spent his early years in Austria.
+Adolf Hitler was born in Braunau am Inn in Austria on 20 April 1889.
+Adi, as he was called as a child, spent his early years in Austria.
 Alois, his father, was a retired customs serviceman.
-Alois passed away when Hitler was 13 and Hitler’s mother Klara had to take care of him and his siblings all by herself.
-In 1905 at the age of 16 Hitler quit school and never attended again.
+Alois passed away when Hitler was 13, and Hitler’s mother, Klara, had to take care of him and his siblings alone.
+In 1905 at 16, Hitler quit school and never attended again.
 He would go on to head the Nazi party and Nazi Germany.
 During his time in charge of the country, he would go on to instigate World War 2 and be responsible for the death of millions.

-Hitler would spend the next four years in Vienna, he wasn’t employed so he lived off what he could earn by selling postcards he made with architectural drawings and a small inheritance his mother left him.
-It was also at this time that Hitler became interested in politics with a particular interest in pan-Germanism.
+Hitler would spend the next four years in Vienna; he wasn’t employed so he lived off what he could earn by selling postcards he made with architectural drawings and a small inheritance his mother left him.
+At this time, Hitler became interested in politics with a particular interest in pan-Germanism.